amchavan/angular-training/README.md

 <app-footer-bar></app-footer-bar>
 ```

-This is how it looks:
+This is how our initial UI looks:

 ![v0](images/v0.png)